technologiestiftung/giessdenkiez-de-postgres-api/README.md

 npm ci
 # supabase needed for local development
 supabase login
+# Check if docker is running
+docker --version
 # then run
 supabase start
 # After a few minutes you will have a local supabase instance running with